-ED BLUM, CADCA-I Chief Executive Officer, Owner / Founder
+ED BLUM, CADC Chief Executive Officer, Owner / Founder

-DeAnna Jordan serves as the Clinical Director at New Method Wellness where she supervises a team of caring, well-trained clinicians who provide continued support throughout a client’s stay.
-With over 20 years of experience working with clients in recovery, Jordan is a marriage and family therapist (MFT) who specializes in maintaining healthy relationships.
+DeAnna M. Crosby supervises a team of caring, well-trained clinicians who provide continued support throughout a client’s stay.
+With over 20 years of experience working with clients in recovery, Crosby is an Associate Marriage and Family Therapist (AMFT) who specializes in maintaining healthy relationships.
 Her expertise has catapulted her into the spotlight, as she was featured on Dr. Phil, Jane Valdez-Mitchell, National Geographic’s Taboo, and has been published in Elle Magazine as well as The Huffington Post.

-After receiving her bachelor’s degree from the University of California in Irvine, Jordan did post-graduate work at Centaur University where she graduated at the top of her class with a CAADAC certification in Centaur’s chemical dependency program.
-Following her time at Centaur, Jordan received her Master of Counseling Psychology degree from Pacifica Graduate Institute, where she is also currently pursuing a doctoral degree in Depth Psychology.
+After receiving her bachelor’s degree from the University of California in Irvine, Crosby did postgraduate work at Centaur University where she graduated at the top of her class with a CAADAC certification in Centaur’s chemical dependency program.
+Following her time at Centaur, Crosby received her Master of Counseling Psychology degree from Pacifica Graduate Institute, where she is also currently pursuing a doctoral degree in Depth Psychology.

-As a recovering addict, Jordan brings a breadth of personal recovery experience to her clinical leadership and believes a comfortable, structured and supportive environment is an essential part of maintaining long-term sobriety.
-In addition to her passion for recovery, Jordan is extremely involved in the Leukemia & Lymphoma Society (LLS).
-As a current Woman of the Year candidate, Jordan is campaigning to raise funds for LLS blood cancer research in honor of local children who are blood cancer survivors.
+As a recovering addict, Crosby brings a breadth of personal recovery experience to her clinical leadership and believes a comfortable, structured and supportive environment is an essential part of maintaining long-term sobriety.
+In addition to her passion for recovery, Crosby is extremely involved in the Leukemia & Lymphoma Society (LLS).
+As a current Woman of the Year candidate, Crosby is campaigning to raise funds for LLS blood cancer research in honor of local children who are blood cancer survivors.

 Bing is an Owner as well as the Chief Financial Officer at New Method Wellness.
 He oversees the organization’s payor relations, support services, information technology, legal, standards and compliance, and health information management areas.
 Having owned several businesses in the past including a daycare center, Bing is well suited to serve as our financial strategist.
 He is utilizing his financial management and strategic planning experience to help New Method Wellness continue to grow and provide cost effective services to clients and their families.
 After landing a football scholarship at Boise State University, Bing went on to graduate from Vanguard University with a bachelor’s degree in Business Administration.